Days Sales Outstanding (DSO) | Definitions, Processes & Strategies

 For B2C businesses DSO has increased the most over the last 12 months for payments collected by digital wallets

-For B2B businesses DSO has increased the most over the last 12 months for payments collected by bank transfers
+For B2B businesses DSO has increased the most over the last 12 months for payments collected by wire transfers

 (Source: A commissioned study conducted by Forrester Consulting on behalf of GoCardless, September 2020)